LaudateCorpus1/elixirschool/posts/2021-11-09-now-with-more-elixir.md

 2. **Data Processing**

-   1. New Lesson: Broadway library by Dashbit
+   1. New Lesson: [Broadway](https://github.com/dashbitco/broadway) library by Dashbit
-   2. New Lesson: Flow
+   2. New Lesson: [Flow](https://github.com/dashbitco/flow) library by Dashbit

    Together these give us coverage of the data trifect: GenStage, Flow, and Broadway.